mazzz1y/majmun/docs/config/playout.md

 | `refresh_interval` | [`duration`](./shared/duration.md) | No       | How often `sources` is re-scanned for added/removed files (see [adopting changes](./channels.md#picking-up-file-changes)).
 Default `30m`; `0` disables re-scanning.                          |
 | `epg_duration`     | [`duration`](./shared/duration.md) | No       | How far into the future the EPG is generated.
 Default `1w`.                                                                                                                               |
 | `schedule_swap_at` | `string` (`HH:MM`)                 | No       | Local time of day after which a changed file set is adopted by the live stream — deferred further to the end of the programme then playing, so a show is never cut off mid-way.
 Default `04:00`. |

-### Choosing a Command

-There is **no default `command`** — a transcode that keeps up in realtime depends on your hardware (CPU vs. a GPU encoder like NVENC/VAAPI/QSV), so majmun cannot pick one for you.
-If channels are configured but no `command` is set (at the global, playlist, or channel level), startup fails with an error.

-Start from a ready-to-use command in [Examples → Playout](../examples/playout.md) and adjust it to your hardware.

 ### Reserved Template Variables